 Cato Network - SGBox SIEM Integration Guide

-• Select option View in the API Permission for this key.
+• In the API Permission for this key, select option View.

 • (Optional) Select a date that the API key Expires at.